GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 ## Tarball Method
-Tarball the entire Gluu Server CE `chroot` folder using the `tar` command:
+All Gluu Server files live in a single folder: `/opt`.
+The entire Gluu Server CE `chroot` folder can be archived using the `tar` command:

 1. Stop the server: `# service gluu-server-3.1.6 stop`